taijusanagi/klayfarm/README.md

 ## OpenSea integration

-We spent most of times on OpenSea and Unity integration, so I keep the points.
+I spent most of times on OpenSea and Unity integration, so I keep the points.
-We believe this implementation guide helps others to build game NFT with Unity and it will help Klaytn ecosystem grows.
+I believe this implementation guide helps others to build game NFT with Unity and it will help Klaytn ecosystem grows.

 ### Build Setting